bilal-fazlani/zio-maelstrom/docs/library-design/index.md

 Every message that needs a reply needs to have a `msg_id` field and all the reply messages need to have `in_reply_to` field set to the `msg_id` of the original message.
 This is how reply messages are correlated to the original message.

 The `ask` api is resource-safe.
-Meaning that if an `ask` operation is interrupted, the callback is removed the registry.
+Meaning if an `ask` operation is interrupted, the callback (promise) is removed the registry.
 Promises are also removed in the event of a timeout and when a reply is received.
 This is done using ZIO's Scope and its Finalizer.